 Managing proxies without a dedicated developer team is a daunting task, therefore many Oxylabs clients choose to outsource their data acquisition pipeline.
 After all, it is often significantly more time and cost efficient.
 Our data collection tool is created for those looking to focus mainly on data analysis and developing dynamic pricing strategies.

-Out-of-the-box solutions like Real-Time Crawler bring many benefits to those looking for a reliable way to extract data.
+Out-of-the-box solutions like E-commerce Scraper API bring many benefits to those looking for a reliable way to extract data.
 Proxy management, data extraction script development and other resource-intensive tasks are done on the side of the provider, allowing companies to focus making use of the data.

-Additionally, tools like RTC can extract data from challenging targets without the requiring increased resource allocation.
+Additionally, tools like E-commerce Scraper API can extract data from challenging targets without the requiring increased resource allocation.
 Scraping large e-commerce websites or some search engines can require additional development time as these targets often create sophisticated anti-bot algorithms.
 In-house solutions would have to create workarounds through trial and error which means inevitable slowdowns, blocked IP addresses and an unreliable flow of pricing data.

-Tools like Real-Time Crawler make data acquisition easy because:
+Tools like E-commerce Scraper API make data acquisition easy because:

-- Implementing RTC into any project is easy using our API
+Implementing E-commerce Scraper API into any project is easy

-Oxylabs’ Real-Time Crawler strength lies in its ability to be tailored to almost any business case.
-Real-Time Crawler can easily scrape the largest e-commerce and search engine targets without any hiccups.
-It can be easily implemented in place of proxies (through SuperAPI) if a scraping solution has already been built.
+Oxylabs’ E-commerce Scraper API strength lies in its ability to be tailored to almost any business case.
+E-commerce Scraper API can easily scrape the largest e-commerce and search engine targets without any hiccups.
+It can be easily implemented in place of proxies (through Proxy Endpoint) if a scraping solution has already been built.

-Our Real-Time Crawler is an out-of-the-box solution for businesses looking to cut through the development process and move straight to data analysis.
+Our E-commerce Scraper API is an out-of-the-box solution for businesses looking to cut through the development process and move straight to data analysis.
 It is well suited for scraping and acquiring data from search engines and large e-commerce websites.

 On the other hand, the Realtime option is exactly what it says on the tin – we send you the data on an open connection (timeouts are 100 seconds).
 Ensure that timeout times align as sending data over might take some time.

-By default, all Real-Time Crawler results are stored in our databases which means extra queries.
+By default, all E-commerce Scraper API’s results are stored in our databases which means extra queries.
 This setting can easily be changed by providing your own cloud storage.
-You can give our Real-Time Crawler a whirl here!

-Real-Time Crawler is an exceptional tool for pricing intelligence as it covers the entire data acquisition and parsing pipeline.
+E-commerce Scraper API is an exceptional tool for pricing intelligence as it covers the entire data acquisition and parsing pipeline with 24/7 system monitoring.
 Resources can be heavily geared towards providing dynamic pricing solutions to clients.

-Both residential proxies and Real-Time Crawler work great for data acquisition:
+Both residential proxies and E-commerce Scraper API work great for data acquisition: